 For the photography group research and practice are an integrated whole.
 Their work continues to have impact in the world outside academia on a number of fronts.

-This will be Brian’s first international exhibition having displayed his work previously in the UK and Ireland.
-This work has received international media attention and will be on show until the 15th of December 2015
+This was Brian’s first international exhibition having displayed his work previously in the UK and Ireland.
+This work has received international media attention and was on show until mid December 2015

 For more information on Brian’s exhibition visit Warsaw Photodays.